istio/istio.io/content/en/docs/ambient/install/multicluster/failover/index.md

 ---
 Follow this guide to customize failover behavior in your ambient multicluster Istio installation using waypoint proxies.

-Before proceeding, be sure to complete ambient multicluster Istio installtion following one of the [multicluster installation guides](/docs/ambient/install/multicluster) and verify that the installation is working properly.
+Before proceeding, be sure to complete ambient multicluster Istio installation following one of the [multicluster installation guides](/docs/ambient/install/multicluster) and verify that the installation is working properly.

 In this guide, we will build on top of the `HelloWorld` application used to verify the multicluster installation.
 We will